+Team Determination:

+☐ Core Component is met

+☐ Core Component is met with concerns ☐ Core Component is not met

+Gord Gomponent is not met

+Evidence:

 The College is governed by a seven member Board of Trustees elected at-large from the community to four-year terms.
 The Board governs the College through the appointment of a president and setting the budget and local tax levy.
 In odd calendar years, three or four Trustees face re-election.
 Contact information for the Trustees is made public on the College website

 The composition, organization, appointment process, and duties of the Board are well-defined, including monthly meetings to review and approve policies.
 The meeting schedule, agendas, and minutes for the Board of Trustees are published on the College's website for all stakeholders to access.
 A review of meeting minutes confirmed the Board's actions to advance the College.

 The Office of General Council (OGC) is responsible for oversight of the Policy and Procedure Committee and facilitation of updates to the policy and procedures library.
 The OGC periodically recommends updates when necessitated by new laws and/or regulations that affect the College.

-Core Component 2.D: The institution is committed to freedom of expression and the pursuit of truth in teaching and learning.
+Tre Component 2.D: The institution is committed to freedom of expression and the pursuit of truth teaching and learning.

+Team Determination:

+□ Core Component is met

-- Core Component is met with concerns - Core Component is not met
+☐ Core Component is met with concerns

+☐ Core Component is not met